TSS co-hosts Taylor, Ryan, Daryl, Laura, Josh and Peyton. (Albert was out of town.)

 Taylor is at home dribbling into defenders, dribbling into midfielders, or dribbling out of bounds.
 The Richmond, Virginia native is also prone to engaging in a battle of wits with Daryl Grove, to whom he generally loses.
 In his free time, Taylor enjoys whiskey, Manchester United, and monitoring the life progress of Albert Ottati.
-Taylor now lives in Istanbul, but makes semi-regular appearances on the show via the magic of Skype.

 Elegant.
 Technical.
 Goalscorer.
 Not one of those words has ever been used to describe Daryl.
 He’s your standard-issue head-it-and-kick-it away English centre-half, with occasional delusions of midfield grandeur.
 Once claimed he could beat John Terry in a race.
 Will slide tackle for food.

 Someone who collapses in the box in an ill-advised attempt to earn a penalty kick.

 Josh is also the TSS newshound, sniffing the internet for the latest USMNT-related stories.

 The creator and sole contributor to the “Albert Ottati Rant Box”, Albert is a devoted Alabama/UNC/Liverpool/Redskins fan, and was on hand the one time Maxi Rodriguez ever did anything worthwhile.

 Ottati often states, without irony, that he found the 2009 Champions League Inter vs Barcelona defend-fest “thrilling.”

 An out-and-out goal poacher, Peyton says he has never been offside (an impressive feat for a striker) and enjoys taunting ARs who cannot stay with the last man.
 Became the show’s go-to tactical expert in 2011 after swallowing a copy of Jonathan Wilson’s “Inverting the Pyramid” and having ZonalMarking.net